 2) Change the starting position so one leg is extended out off the floor, then perform the bridging action using only one leg

-Having a foam or air roller underneath your feet as you do these hamstring strengthening exercises makes your hamstrings and core work much, much harder – beware of cramp – it’s a good idea to make sure you have stretched the hamstrings out before doing these.
+Having a foam or air roller underneath your feet as you do these hamstring strengthening exercises makes your hamstrings and core work much, much harder – beware of cramp – it’s a good idea to make sure you have stretched the muscles out before doing hamstring strengthening exercises on a roller.

 You will probably need to start with a lower number of reps with roller hamstring strengthening exercises than with the simple bridging exercises.